Follow the directions in the dialog box after pressing the <START> button. The <EXPLAIN> button may be pressed to see how to do the example.

 The line between the numerator and denominator is known as the fraction bar.
 It is also called the division bar.

-You will enter the fraction because the arrow points to the 2nd of 5 parts.
+You will enter the numeral for the fraction because the arrow points to the 2nd of 5 parts.

 After you enter the fraction form answer you may press the <REPORT> button.
 The report will ask for your name but you may submit a code for your name.
 This report will give same results as on the dialog box.
 The report may be printed or e-mailed.